Upgrade to remove ads

 🗑

-thyroid releases two important hormones show
+thyroid releases two important hormones calcitonin and thyroxine(T3and T4)

 🗑

 function:inhibits calcium entry into the blood from the intestine and other sources.
-The overall result is reduction of blood calcium levels Target organ: intestine, kidney, bone release is stimulated by: high blood calcium levels show
+The overall result is reduction of blood calcium levels Target organ: intestine, kidney, bone release is stimulated by: high blood calcium levels calcitonin

 🗑